1itromio/cowin-vaccine-booking/README.md

 # CoWIN Vaccine Booking App

 ## Warning
 * This is NOT the official CoWIN App and I DO NOT guarantee the scheduling of vaccine appointment through this App.
-This a hobby showcase project.
+This is a hobby showcase project.
 * I am not responsible for any legalities involved while using this app.
 Use at your own risk
-* This App will try to book the first available slot for a Vaccine Center
 * Add beneficiaries to the account from [here](https://www.cowin.gov.in) before using this app.
 Currently this app does not support adding beneficiaries.
 * You have to download the Appointment PDF from [here](https://www.cowin.gov.in) after an appointment is booked.
 * Currently this app supports booking the First Dose of vaccine only.
 Second dose support coming soon.